violetprotocol/extendable/README.md

 ### Extensions

 _Extension_ logic contracts implement functional logic that is called by the _Extendable_ contract.
 Following extension principles of modularity and updateability, it is recommended to separate logic contracts into the most divisible units possible: single function contracts.
-Where logic contracts encompass more than a single function for dependency or cohesive reasons, it can envelope more functions but with the trade-off of being less modular; any upgrades to a single function requre the entire logic extension to be updated and re-registered.
+Where logic contracts encompass more than a single function for dependency or cohesive reasons, it can envelope more functions but with the trade-off of being less modular; any upgrades to a single function require the entire logic extension to be updated and re-registered.

 _Extension_ logic contracts can mutate state by accessing the storage of the delegator through custom storage slot access.
 Various different _Extension_ logic contracts can access the same state but extensions should be written and extended mindfully to avoid incorrect state mutability.